TruncatedDinoSour/armour/doc/d/pDB-1.md

 ### RSA 4096

 RSA-4096 is an encryption algorithm that provides strong security features with a 4096-bit (512-byte) key.
-RSA stands for Rivest-Shamir-Adleman, the inventors of the algorithm.
-Is it a widely used algorithm used in digital certificates (such as SSL) to establish secure connections over the internet, secure email, remote VPN access, software licensing, etc. RSA 4096 provides a high level of security, but also requires more processing power.
+RSA stands for Rivest-Shamir-Adleman, the inventors of the algorithm specification.
+It is a widely used algorithm used in digital certificates (such as SSL) to establish secure connections over the internet, secure email, remote VPN access, software licensing, etc. RSA 4096 provides a high level of security, but also requires more processing power.
 It is known to be theoretically vulnerable to quantum computers in the future.